georust/rinex/README.md

 - QZNSST is represented as GPST at the moment
 - GLONASST and IRNSST are not supported : calculations (mostly orbits) will not be accurate
-- Partial SBAS support : some features are not yet available
 - The command line tool does not accept BINEX or other proprietary formats
 - File production is not fully concluded to this day, some formats are still not correctly supported (mostly NAV).